1000100Den/Glove2Kb/README.md

-## Glove2Kb: Keyboard input using small step hand gestures using ContactGlove
+# Glove2Kb: Keyboard input using small step hand gestures using ContactGlove

+## Overview - 概要

 Demonstration of a hand gesture keyboard aimed at inputting with fewer steps/lower input costs.
 It uses ContactGlove's angular velocity sensor and finger tracking.

 [here for the pre-built demonstration app](https://github.com/1000100Den/Glove2Kb/releases)